How to Choose a Moving Company When Moving Homes

 Moving is rarely anything but stressful, and it’s always tempting to take a lot of the hassle out of it by recruiting external help.
-Moving companies can make life considerably easier when moving homes, but much like any other service, it’s always vital to check some boxes when deciding who you’ll pick.
+Moving companies, for example, can make life considerably easier when moving homes.
+But, much like any other service, it’s always vital to check some boxes when deciding who you’ll pick.

 What’s your budget?
 How big is your old house and your new house?
 How much effort are you willing to contribute to the move?
 Do you have everything you need for the move, or will you need help with that too?
-Such as will you need some kind of expert help for removing any particular kitchen appliance integrated with the house’s infrastructure such as a range cooker.
-These are all important questions to keep in mind and should be on your moving house checklist, even before you enlist the aid of a moving company.
+Will you need some kind of expert help for removing any particular kitchen appliance integrated with the house’s infrastructure such as a range cooker?
+These are all essential questions to keep in mind and should be on your moving house checklist, even before you enlist a moving company’s aid.

-There is so much more to consider too, which can make choosing a moving company a huge headache.
-Luckily, Radcliffe & Rust has plenty of helpful advice to remember when deciding which moving company to pick for an upcoming move.
+There is so much more to consider too, thus making the task of choosing a moving company a massive headache.
+Luckily, there are quite a few things you can keep in mind to make sure that you are only hiring the moving company for an upcoming move.

-Just like any other service, having a referral you trust can help to separate the wheat from the chaff.
-Searching online can provide plenty of options, and the likes of Google My Business can often reveal a wealth of reviews from other customers, but nothing else beats the reliable word of mouth from friends and family.
+Just like any other service, having a referral you trust can help separate the wheat from the chaff.
+Searching online can provide plenty of options, and the likes of Google My Business can often reveal a wealth of reviews from other customers.
+Nothing else beats the reliable word of mouth from friends and family, though.

-Be sure to ask those close to you as to whether they’ve used any moving companies, or if you’re working with an estate agent ask them if they have any reliable movers that they trust.
-By taking advantage of referrals you might be able to get some money off the services too, so it’s always worth asking around.
+Be sure to ask those close to you as to whether they’ve used any moving companies.
+Alternatively, if you’re working with an estate agent ask them if they have any reliable movers they trust.
+By taking advantage of referrals, you might be able to get some money off the services too, so it’s always worth asking around.

 This requirement generally falls under the need to ensure that a moving company is fully professional, but it can surprise you how often unreliable companies are tripped up by these basic searches.
 They prove that moving companies might charge more than a ‘man in a van’, but they’ll also have all parties covered if the worst happens.

 This can include even the most basic professional qualifications, such as whether they’re listed in an office.
-Any moving company listed under a residential name suggests that they’re either a new, inexperienced company or they’re not one that you should trust.
+Any moving company listed under a residential name suggests that they’re either a new company or one that you should not trust.

-In the UK, the most trusted association for moving companies is the British Association of Removers (BAR), yet there are other notable associations.
-The Road Haulage Association (R.H.A) and the Federation of European Moving Associations (FEDEMAC) are alternative high-quality organisations, yet there are others that are worth considering for the likes of moving internationally (such as the International Federation of International Movers, or FIDI) or when moving into storage (such as the Self Storage Association of UK and Europe, the SSA).
+In the UK, the most trusted association for moving companies is the British Association of Removers (BAR).
+Yet, there are other notable associations like The Road Haulage Association (R.H.A) and the Federation of European Moving Associations (FEDEMAC.
+Other associations worth considering are the International Federation of International Movers (FIDI) and the Self Storage Association of UK and Europe (SSA).

-One final note is considering passive signs that a moving company isn’t professional, such as asking for a deposit, being unsure of answers to questions as well as whether they’ve got their own van or they’ve rented one.
-The latter point is probably the biggest sign of unprofessionalism as any respectable moving company will have their own van or truck.
+Lastly, be mindful of passive signs that a moving company isn’t one you should trust.
+This includes being unsure of answers to questions, asking for full upfront payment, and showing up with a rental van rather than their own.
+The latter point is probably one of the tell-tale signs of unprofessionalism, as any respectable moving company should have their own van or truck.